 From dimensionless points to modern field theory 🧠

 Bošković anticipated that scale is key to understanding forces.
-At short distances, repulsive forces prevented collision; at greater distances, attractive forces dominated.
-This model of force points influenced William Rowan Hamilton and, later, Werner Heisenberg, who recognized in 1958 that these ideas were decisive for Bohr's atomic model and the study of the nucleus.
-A two-century conceptual leap.
+At short distances, repulsive forces prevented collision; at larger distances, attractive forces dominated.
+This model of points of force influenced William Rowan Hamilton and, later, Werner Heisenberg, who recognized in 1958 that these ideas were decisive for Bohr's atomic model and the study of the nucleus.
+A conceptual leap of two centuries.

 The Jesuit who beat Heisenberg to the punch ⚡